thomas-institut/apm/README.md

 * Java running environment, e.g., Open JDK  (Note: Open JDK11 should not be used; it emits a deprecation warning that breaks Collatex normal output)

-It has been tested in an Ubuntu 16.04.1 server with PHP 7.2 installed from  Ondřej Surý's repository (see https://tecadmin.net/install-php-7-on-ubuntu/), and in an Ubuntu 18.04.3 server with standard packages.
+It has been developed and tested in an Ubuntu 18.04.3 server with standard packages.

 ## Development